FAFS’ NJ Foster Adoptive Parent & Kinship FAQ Bulletins: Benefits, Rules, Guidelines and Other Useful Information

 Kinship care has been on the rise over the years, and different avenues have been developed so relatives can care for their family members who need them.
 Read our FAQ to learn about the different ways relatives care for children.

 Adoption Tax Credit Information

 The Adoption Tax Credit provides a non-refundable credit that can reduce an adoptive family’s federal income tax liability.
-If you finalized a Special Needs Adoption during 2013 you may be eligible to claim the Adoption Tax Credit.
+If you finalized a Special Needs Adoption during the year you may be eligible to claim the Adoption Tax Credit.
 Download the Adoption Tax Credit Information Keeping You Informed Bulletin.

 Have a question not addressed by FAFS’ Keeping You Informed Bulletins?
 Need more information?
 Call our toll-free Information Line: 1.800.222.0047 or email Support Services.